-PoW camps on Old Dean Common & Cobham Common
+PoW camps on Old Dean Common & Chobham Common

 As with many of the topics on this web site, this one has grown as more contributions some in.
-It is now clear that there were several WW2 Prisoner of War camps in the area.
+It is now clear that there were several Prisoner of War camps in the area, both WW1 and WW2.

 The distinction between Bagshot Heath and Old Dean Common is unclear to me.
-A military historian writes: "Old Dean Common was the site of an instruction camp for the Free French Forces.
+A military historian wrote: "Old Dean Common was the site of an instruction camp for the Free French Forces.
 There was also a WW2 Prisoner of War Camp for captured Germans.
-This may have been on the site with the French camp, replacing it once the training ended.
-Does anybody have any recollection of either of their exact locations - does anything remain of the camps - does anybody have any photos?"
+This may have been on the site with the French camp, replacing it once the training ended."
 7039.407

-In later correspondence the correspondent identifies that the location given by English Heritage for the site is map ref SU 884 617 - now housing - and my conversations with locals confirms that relics of the camp were finally razed in the building of the housing estate.
+Later correspondence identified that the location given by English Heritage for the site is map ref SU 884 617 - now housing - and my conversations with locals confirms that relics of the camp were finally razed in the building of the housing estate.

 Gordon, now living in Australia, wites : As a young lad I lived in the WW2 POW army camp about 1948 as sqatters for a few years with my parents and grandparents .
 Does anybody else remember anything form this or may be some photos?
 7070.907